VeshGrg/laravel8-authorization/README.md

 First of all,
  >$git clone  https://github.com/VeshGrg/laravel8-authorization.git

-Open the directory in terminal mode an run
+Open the directory in terminal mode and run
  >$composer install

  >$cp .env.example .env

  >$php artisan key:generate

-Create a database:
+Create a database and run
  >$php artisan migrate

 For authentication template, use laravel/ui